 Duignan, M.B.
 (2021).
 Tokyo Olympics: no spectators is bad for business, but hosting could still bring long-term benefits.
 The Conversation.

 Duignan, M.B.
 (2020).
-Walking methods in Olympic cities (3-part video series).
+Walking methods in Olympic cities (3-part video series and research resource).
 Funded by Economic and Social Research Council, National Centre for Research Methods.